 Why should we link Google Sheets spreadsheets?

 Data exchange between colleagues on a daily basis can get tiring and time-consuming when done manually.
 Looking for ways to automate this process will help them save more valuable time over time.
-An example of a use case is that of Rafael.

 Solution: Automate the process with Sheetgo